 Our viewTassia is a rare gem; we love it!
 It’s a place where you can get as involved as you like with their projects, but which is also a great place to relax.
-Tassia is at its best when guests buy into the ethos of the place and the atmosphere Antonia and Martin have created.
+Tassia is at its best when guests buy into the ethos of the place and the atmosphere that has been created here.
 It’s not a lodge where you can focus just on game-viewing, but it makes an excellent stopover to add variety, culture and wilderness to a more conventional Kenyan safari.

 Ideal length of stay: Spend at least three nights, but if you’d like to include a night bush-camping then four or five would probably be better.

 Directions: The best airstrip to fly to for Tassia is Lewa, followed by a scenic 2½–3-hour game drive to the camp.
 Alternatively, you can fly to Nanyuki or Lewa then take a private charter to Tassia’s own airstrip.
 It’s far quicker and only works out about US$200 more than the road transfer.

 Food & drink